THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 "BERNADINE" FROM 1958:

-This photo above is from 1958, Chuck Kennell's original Hot Rod, "Bernadine", a 1929 Ford Model A roadster, with a 1936 Pontiac frame and a variety of odd parts from nearly every make and model of car you can imagine.
-That is Chuck's brother Bud Kennell in the driver's seat, as Chuck was taking the photo.
-These two brothers owned Kennell Brothers Body Shop and Garage for a number of years in the 1950's in Waynedale, Indiana.
-The ifn's founder and director, Rick Kennell, Chuck's only son, is in the picture.
-That is his arm just to the right of Uncle Bud's head!
-Bud was a first class body and paint man while Chuck specialized more on the mechanical side.
+Bud was a first class body and paint man while Chuck specialized more on the mechanical side and also built racing motors.
 They worked together on the building of this car.
-They also owned and maintained a couple of stock cars ('36 and '39 Pontiacs) which they raced at the South Anthony Speedway for a number of years in the mid-fifties.
-One of the cars is pictured below.
-The car pictured above was originally a coupe which Chuck cut the top off of.
-In this photo, we believe that the motor was the original motor from either the 1936 or 1939 Pontiac.
-After Chuck and Bud displayed the car at the first ever Hot Rod show at the Fort Wayne Memorial Coliseum, Chuck was offered a nice sum of money for the engine.
-Chuck wanted to put a big bore Pontiac engine in the car, so he sold the motor.
-Shortly after, Chuck started assembling a new motor from scratch.
-Chuck's extensive knowledge had earned him a "Doctor of Motors" certificate from Perfect Circle piston rings.
-Unfortunately, Chuck passed away before he could finish the re-build, although he did spend a lot of time planning and working on it over the years.
-In honor of Bud and Chuck, Chuck's son, Rick has decided to take the car back to his own interpretation of approximately this version of the car.
+They also owned and maintained a couple of stock cars ('36 and '39 Pontiacs) which they raced at the Fort Wayne Speedway and the South Anthony Speedway in the mid-fifties - in Fort Wayne.
+One of the stock cars is pictured below.
+The car pictured above was originally a coupe which Chuck and Bud cut the top off of.
+In this photo of "Bernadine", we believe that the motor was the original racing motor from the 1936 Pontiac.
+After Chuck and Bud displayed the car at the Fort Wayne Memorial Coliseum in 1958, Chuck was offered what was a nice sum of money at the time for the engine.
+Chuck wanted to put a big bore Pontiac engine in the car, so he sold it.
+Shortly after, Chuck started assembling a new motor from scratch, from a 1958 Pontiac 370 CI block he had gotten from a school in Detroit.
+Chuck's extensive knowledge of motors and even racing motors was very advanced for the time.
+It took Chuck a couple of years to assemble the motor, using nothing but hand-picked racing parts.
+Unfortunately, Chuck passed away before he could finish the entire re-build of the car, although he did spend a lot of time planning and gathering parts for it over the years.
+In honor of Bud and Chuck, Chuck's son, Rick has decided to take the car back to his own interpretation of approximately this 1958 version of the car - only upgrading the 1936 Pontiac chassis to a 1929 Model A Ford chassis, and utilizing the motor which was Chuck's pride and joy.

 Here is another shot of the car with Grandma Ethyl Miller at the wheel and Grandpa Oliver Miller, standing.
 Note the too cool 1956 Oldsmobile "planet" tri-spinner hub caps.
-This photo was taken before the motorcycle fenders were mounted above the front wheels, but the car had already been pinstriped:
+This photo was taken before the motorcycle fenders were mounted above the front wheels, but the car had already been pinstriped.

 THE ORIGINAL RACE CAR: